Tea set on a table

 Strategies By Design

 Hello TEA members!
-I am external evaluator and a founding member of GrEEN TEA.
-As a private consultant, I have over 30 years’ experience in qualitative and quantitative research and working with public health departments, and over 20 years in tobacco control evaluation, working with both Local Lead Agencies and competitive grantees funded by the California Tobacco Control Program.
+I am an external evaluator and a founding member of GrEEN TEA.
+As a private consultant, I have over 35 years’ experience in qualitative and quantitative research and working with public health departments, and nearly 25 years in tobacco prevention evaluation, working with both Local Lead Agencies and competitive grantees.
 As a private consultant, I have designed a variety of assessment tools, developed numerous studies and final evaluation reports, and designed numerous single- and multi-year evaluation plans.
-I’m also a co-author of the California Tobacco Control Evaluation Plan and the Tell Your Story Guidelines for Preparing Useful Evaluation Reports.
+I’m also a co-author of the California Tobacco Control Evaluation Guide, the Tell Your Story Guidelines for Preparing Useful Evaluation Reports, Evaluating Local Policy Adoption Campaigns in California: Tobacco Retail License (TRL) Adoption (published in the Journal of Community Health) and Facilitators And Barriers to Passing Local Policies That Prohibit the Sale of Flavored Tobacco Products: Qualitative Analysis of Strategies Implemented by 36 Public Health Agencies in California 2017-2021 (published in Preventing Chronic Disease).